Science and Engineering Subject Sessions

 *A bus service to the stadium will be provided.

 This interactive session will take place in our Sport Therapy Lab.
-It will consist of a demonstration focusing on our Sport Therapy Clinic, a student-led service where our current students gain hands-on experience working in a clinical setting.
-You will then get to take part in a practical activity based on an anatomy session within the clinic.
+It will consist of a demonstrations and a practical activity based on an anatomy session within the clinic.*

-*Please ensure you wear sport clothing and trainers/flat, non-slip footwear.
+*Please ensure you wear sport clothing and trainers/flat, non-slip footwear as you may be asked to be take part in light physical activity.